Weidsn/A_Thesis_on_the_Philosophy_of_Social_Phenomena/README.md

 This Chapter introduces the problems and challenges that my framework, dubbed the MR-N (Motivating Reason-Norm) framework, is designed to overcome.

 ### Chapter 3 - 5
-The MR-N framework is discussed.
+The MR-N framework is presented in detail.

+### Chapter 6 - 9
+These chapters concern a series of applications for the MR-N framework and a series of arguments for singularism against collectivism.